Confidence surfaces for the mean of locally stationary functional time series: Simultaneous confidence bands for fixed or

 \subsection{Theoretical background and algorithms}

-In this section we present the simultaneous confidence band for the regression function $(u,t) \to m(u,t)$ in model \eqref{1.1}, where one of the arguments $u$ and $t$ is fixed.
-More precisely, we consider \begin{itemize} \item [(1)] simultaneous confidence bands {\it for fixed $t$}, which have the form
+In this section, we present the simultaneous confidence band for the regression function $(u,t) \to m(u,t)$ in model \eqref{1.1}, where one of the arguments $u$ and $t$ is fixed. \WC{Let $\mathcal C^a$ be the class of functions with Lipschitz continuous $a_{th}$ order derivatives with bounded Lipschitz constant.} Consider \begin{itemize} \item [(1)] simultaneous confidence bands {\it for fixed $t$}, which have the form

 where $\hat L_1$ and $\hat U_1$ are appropriate lower and upper bounds calculated from the data.
 As $t \in [0,1] $ is fixed these bounds can be derived generalizing results for confidence bands in nonparametric regression from the independent \citep[see][among others]{kanakov1984,xia1998,proksch2016} to the locally stationary case \citep[see also][for results in a model with a stationary error process] {wu2007inference}.
 An alternative approach based on multiplier bootstrap will be given below. \item [(2)] simultaneous confidence bands {\it for fixed $u$}, which have the form